-* Begin early in September or October making a list of folks that want to participate in the exchange (your gardening friends, for instance).
+* Begin early in October making a list of folks that want to participate in the exchange (your gardening friends, for instance).

 * Establish a cash value for how much players will spend on a gift (this is typically under $20 and even as low as $1-2 dollars).

 * Decide how and when the gifts will be exchanged, and to whom.
 Often this game is played by randomly matching up givers and receivers: for instance, you will give a gift to one person, then receive from another—all identities kept anonymous until after the gift is opened.

 * If you are an Internet group, you will want a private way to exchange addresses either by email or a closed forum, so that gifts can be sent by mail.

 Flea Market friends have a wide variety of treasures that are exciting to exchange!
 Whether it is a gift of metal, wood, or sparkling blue glass, Flea Market Gardening exchanges are sure to be remembered for years to come.